bclc0597/My-100DaysofMLCode/README.md

 **Questions**: how to statistically see the production results of my model, instead of just testing the model with pictures one at a time... **Is there a way to test my new model on the previous CV set?** Tried to see CV loss but learn.lr_finder() and learn.recorder.plot_loss() won't work anymore...
 (Learner Object has no attribute 'lr_finder'/'recorder') hmm...

 **Expectation of tmr**: Finish the web app, and start learning of lesson 3 of FastAI

+## Day 2 : Jan 29 , 2020

+**Today's Progress** : Did the Render App thing, took a while to set up the accounts and web service.
+Still no answer to how to statistically see my model performance yet, even if its on my own CV set.
+Also watched half an hour of lesson 3, on multi-labels n stuff, a thing is the code on the lesson notebook has been updated and changed a bit and something Jeremy said in video is not there anymore, a bit confusing sometimes.

+**Thoughts**: Lesson 4 is on tabular data, which is my primary interest!
+I wonder if its more difficult by having more different scenarios in different projects?
+The resnets for photo recognition seems to make image recognition quite easy already.
+Hope I can learn much from tabular data too, n hope its not that difficult.

+**Expectation of tmr**: finish lesson 3 and maybe start working on it